-But funeral flowers have moved on, so have we, and flowers now have the power to say so much about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.
+But funeral flowers have moved on, so have we, and flowers now have the power to say so much more about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.

 Don’t get me wrong, I’m not anti-lillies in any way but in this article, we’ll be taking a look at both traditional and alternative funeral bouquets – you decide at the end of the day what works for you.

-Remember, a great florist will not only handcraft you a beautiful funeral bouquet, but also support you as you make difficult choices in life’s harder moments.
-So don’t be afraid to reach out to your florist and seek support when deciding on funeral flowers – we’re here to help.
+Remember, a great florist will not only handcraft you a beautiful funeral tribute, but also support you as you make difficult choices in life’s harder moments.
+So don’t be afraid to reach out for advice and support when deciding on funeral flowers – we’re here to help.

 Since the times of ancient Greeks and Romans, lilies have been associated with purity and innocence.